Active Directory

 What is Active Directory?

-Active Directory (AD) is a directory service developed by Microsoft for Windows domain networks.
+Active Directory (AD) is a directory service from Microsoft for Windows networks, used to centrally manage users, computers, and security policies.

-It is included in most Windows Server operating systems as a set of processes and services.
+Active Directory is included in most Windows Server operating systems as a set of processes and services.
+Initially used only for centralized domain management, it has since become an umbrella title for a broad range of directory-based, identity-related services.

-A server running the Active Directory Domain Service (AD DS) role is called a domain controller.
-It authenticates and authorizes all users and computers in a Windows domain type network, assigning and enforcing security policies for all computers, and installing or updating software.
+A server running the Active Directory Domain Services (AD DS) role is called a domain controller.
+It authenticates and authorizes all users and computers within a Windows domain network, assigning and enforcing security policies, and installing or updating software.

-For example, when a user logs into a computer that is part of a Windows domain, Active Directory checks the submitted username and password and determines whether the user is a system administrator or normal user.
+For example, when a user logs into a computer that is part of a Windows domain, Active Directory checks the submitted username and password and determines whether that user is a system administrator or a standard user.

-Active Directory uses Lightweight Directory Access Protocol (LDAP).
+Active Directory communicates using the Lightweight Directory Access Protocol (LDAP).

 Related Terms